01m1/Octopus-Command-Line-Utility/README.md

 Email: osimayungbo@gmail.com

-Thank You very much for giving me the opportunity to take part in this coding challenge.
+Thank You very much for giving me the opportunity to take part in this programming exercise.

 I had a lot of fun developing this command line utility and hope to be able to do more stuff like this.